Tackling California’s Housing Crisis: 8 Innovative Solutions for Affordable Housing

 Everyone should have a positive and affordable place to call home.
-Currently, there’s more demand for housing than homes available in California, leading to a housing crisis.
+Currently, there is more demand for housing than homes available in California, leading to a housing crisis.

 The costs of owning or renting a home have increased greatly for everyone, including owners, renters, and builders.
-Many families face a tough choice between paying for essential things like food, transportation, and healthcare or paying for their home.
+Many families need help deciding between paying for essentials like food, transportation, and healthcare or their home.
 In extreme cases, some people have to leave their houses or communities.

 This blog now discusses a few tips for resolving the housing crisis in California with innovative solutions for affordable housing.